BS in Nutrition and Dietetics

 Licensure for Dietetics Practice

-In order to be eligible to pass the National Colloquium Examination at the Ministry of Education and Higher Education (MEHE) and obtain the Lebanese licensure for Dietetics practice (LD), BS in Nutrition graduates need to conduct a dietetic supervised practice at the dietetics department of a Lebanese healthcare facility that is approved by the Ministry of Public Health (MoPH).
+In order to be eligible to pass the National Colloquium Examination at the Ministry of Education and Higher Education (MEHE) and obtain the Lebanese licensure for Dietetics practice (LD), BS in Nutrition and Dietetics graduates need to conduct a dietetic supervised practice at the dietetics department of a Lebanese healthcare facility that is approved by the Ministry of Public Health (MoPH).
 Accordingly, Nutrition graduates can enroll in the LAU Dietetic Internship Program (DIP) upon meeting certain progression criteria.

-Please note that the BS in Nutrition and DIP do not lead to New York State certification.
+Please note that the BS in Nutrition and Dietetics and DIP do not lead to New York State certification.
 Dietitians licensed in Lebanon do not have the authority to independently engage in the ordering of medical nutrition therapy in New York or other states in the USA.

 *Students enrolled before fall 2018 can refer to the LAU Academic Catalog of 2017-2018 for the curriculum.